Criticism of the United States government: International law

-The US government has revoked or reduced the judicial immunity of some foreign government, which is somewhat unusual in international law.
+The US government has revoked or reduced the judicial immunity of some foreign governments, which is somewhat unusual in international law.
 In most cases, the US government's conduct cannot be equated with international law, as the International Court of Justice has ruled.

 In general, it can be said that "judicial immunity of governments" means that no government has the right to try or prosecute the independent and ruling government of another country in its courts.
 "The judicial immunity of the governments" in international law refers to the rules and principles of law, according to which the foreign government will be safe from the exercise of the authority of another government.

 In recent years, US courts have focused on implicit waiver of judicial immunity of other governments due to the United States' government insistence.
 In many foreign policy cases, the US government has prioritized its own interests by undermining the judicial immunity of other governments and abusing the provisions of international law.
 The US State Immunity Act is in conflict with international law, although in many cases the parties to the dispute have sought to challenge the law with their defenses under the US State Immunity Act, the courts have always upheld the validity of the law, while many of these objections look right and legal.
 Some jurists have explicitly stated that US foreign government judicial immunity regulations can hardly be adapted to the provisions of international law.
 The International Court of Justice has in several cases declared the US foreign government judicial immunity regulations outside the legal limits.

+Political hypocrisy

+Political hypocrisy is a common criticism made by scholars and commentators about the U.S. government.
+This criticism focuses on the difference between what the United States says it supports and how it sometimes acts in its domestic and foreign policies.
+Critics argue that although U.S. officials often promote democracy, human rights, and the rule of law, these principles have not always been applied consistently when strategic, military, or economic interests are involved.
+Examples include supporting authoritarian governments while promoting democracy, responding differently to human rights abuses by allies and opponents, and interpreting international law differently depending on U.S. political and strategic interests.

+Political hypocrisy has also been studied in the context of U.S. domestic politics.
+A study published in The Journal of Politics found evidence of what the authors call “democratic hypocrisy.”
+This happens when people are more willing to accept actions that weaken democratic rules when those actions help their preferred political party.
+The study suggests that political division can lead people to support democratic principles selectively.
+This shows that hypocrisy can appear not only in government policies but also in how citizens view and support democratic institutions.